-Since 1997 we have served as leader of what is known as the RTI International-University of North Carolina Evidence-based Practice Center (RTI-UNC EPC), conducting what are known as evidence syntheses—systematic reviews that are distillations of evidence in scientific literature—that improve clinical practice, health policy, and research.
+Since 1997, we have operated as the RTI International-University of North Carolina Evidence-based Practice Center (RTI-UNC EPC), producing a range of products grounded in evidence synthesis methods.
+Such products include comprehensive systematic evidence reviews, health technology assessments, evidence maps, and others.
+These products are distillations of evidence in the scientific literature that can be used to inform clinical or public health practice, health policy, and research.

-One of 14 EPCs sponsored by the Agency for Healthcare Research and Quality (AHRQ), the RTI-UNC EPC is led by RTI In collaboration with the Cecil G. Sheps Center for Health Services Research at the University of North Carolina at Chapel Hill.
-The EPC conducts systematic reviews on drugs, devices, and interventions on a variety of health topics.
-Patients, health care providers, insurers, professional societies, advocates, and policymakers use our reviews to support patient and provider decisions, insurance coverage decisions, clinical practice guidelines, and the direction of future health research.
+We conduct systematic reviews and related evidence syntheses on drugs, medical devices, and clinical, health care delivery, and public health interventions across a variety of health topics.
+Patients, health care providers and administrators, insurers, professional societies, advocates, and policymakers use our reviews to inform patient and provider decisions, insurance coverage decisions, clinical practice guidelines, and the direction of future health research.

-Consistent, Transparent, and Rigorous Reviews in Support of the United States Preventive Services Task Force (USPSTF)
+Conducting Consistent, Transparent, and Rigorous Reviews in Support of the United States Preventive Services Task Force

-Our EPC reviews support the USPSTF by informing its recommendations for primary care clinicians regarding the effectiveness of preventive clinical services such as screening, behavioral counseling, and preventive interventions.
+As a key part of our EPC portfolio, we conduct systematic reviews for the U.S. Preventive Services Task Force (USPSTF) to inform their recommendations for primary care clinicians regarding the effectiveness of preventive clinical services such as screening, behavioral counseling, and preventive interventions.

-Specifically, we follow national and international standards endorsed by the Institute of Medicine, the Cochrane Collaboration, the USPSTF, and AHRQ in conducting systematic reviews.
-Among other quality measures, we
+Specifically, we follow national and international standards endorsed by the National Academy of Medicine, the Cochrane Collaboration, the USPSTF, and AHRQ in conducting systematic reviews.
+For USPSTF and other reviews, we routinely

-- Vet investigators for financial and nonfinancial conflicts of interest to ensure a well-balanced and unbiased review team.
+- Vet investigators conducting the review for financial and nonfinancial conflicts of interest to ensure a well-balanced and unbiased review team.

-- Develop a review protocol in consultation with methodologists and clinical and content experts and post it on the USPSTF website for review and public comment.
+- Develop review protocols in consultation with methodologists and clinical and content experts and modify based on public comment received.

-- Search multiple databases and grey literature sources and hand-search references from key citations.
+- Search multiple bibliographic databases and grey literature sources and hand-search references from key citations.

-- Develop and test forms for title and abstract review, full-text review, risk-of-bias evaluation, and data abstraction.
+- Develop and test forms for review of studies and publications and data abstraction.

 - Conduct strength of evidence (GRADE) assessments dually and independently with third-person adjudication for conflicts.

-- Post draft reports for public comment, distribute them widely for peer review, and revise the report based on feedback.
+- Post draft reports for public comment, distribute them for expert peer review, and revise reports based on feedback.

 Changing Clinical Practice and Policy

-Since its founding, the RTI-UNC EPC has delivered recommendations that have resulted in significant changes in health care practice.
+Since its founding, the RTI-UNC EPC has delivered evidence to inform health care practice.

 Driving Future Health Research